alfonsoristorato/jpa-spec-kotlin-dsl/README.md

 repository.findAll(predicateSpecA or predicateSpecB)
 ```

+## Documentation

+Full API documentation is available at: **https://alfonsoristorato.github.io/jpa-spec-kotlin-dsl/**

+The documentation includes:
+- Complete API reference for all packages (`predicate`, `specification`, `predicatespecification`)
+- Detailed KDoc for each function and extension
+- Type information and usage examples
+- Source code links

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.